 USPS will definitely be the absolute best way to ship out your crafts and handmade items, since they specialize in shipping smaller, lighter shipments!
 Here are the services to consider as your plan out your craft shipments:

 - First Class Package Service – This will be the way to go for shipments weighing 15.99 ounces or less!
 You’ll need to use your own packaging for this service.
-Pop some scarves, small wooden trinkets, and more into poly mailers with some padding, and ship those out for as low as $2.74.
+Pop some scarves, small wooden trinkets, and more into poly mailers with some padding, and ship those out for under $4.

 - Priority Mail Flat Rate Service – This is a great service for smaller items that need extra padding.
 The Small Flat Rate Box is where you’ll save the most money!
 You can get boxes for this service for free from USPS.
 Other than that, it’s a flat rate no matter where you’re shipping to, which makes pricing shipping for your customers a breeze!

 - Priority Mail Cubic – This is your savior for shipments that are on the heavier, larger side!
 Basically, Cubic rates are based on package size, so make sure your boxes are as small as possible, though be sure that you still leave room for padding and protection for your products.
 You can use free packaging from USPS or use your own packaging, and you’ll be all set to ship!

 With valuable or fragile shipments, take a peek at adding insurance!
 This will allow you to cover any losses or damage to your one-of-a-kind products.
 Priority Mail shipments include insurance through USPS, but for First Class Packages you’ll need to insure those shipments to protect your business.

 Use Online Shipping Software to Save the Most Money on Labels